Skip to content

 If you are migrating to Next.js, internal linking is handled differently than in WordPress.
 In WordPress, links in post content are stored in the database as absolute or relative URLs.
 In Next.js with a headless CMS (Contentful, Sanity, Prismic, etc.), your content typically stores links as relative paths or as structured references to other content entries.

 Also configure your Next.js application to render internal links using the <Link> component from next/link rather than plain <a> tags.
-The <Link> component enables client-side navigation, which improves page load speed for users who click internal links — a secondary UX benefit that complements the SEO value of the links themselves.
+The <Link> component enables client-side navigation, which improves page load speed for users who click internal links.
+A secondary UX benefit that complements the SEO value of the links themselves.

-For your SEO-safe WordPress → Next.js migration, internal link preservation is part of the content audit we conduct before any content moves to the new CMS.
+For your SEO-safe WordPress to Next.js migration, internal link preservation is part of the content audit we conduct before any content moves to the new CMS.
 Every link in every piece of content is validated against the new URL structure before launch.

 FAQ